COVID-19 Vaccine Information

 Western strongly encourages all members of the campus community to get vaccinated against COVID-19.
 It is one of the most important steps you can take to protect yourself, each other, and our community.

-The university will operate an on-campus vaccination clinic later this summer to accommodate first and second doses for students, staff and faculty.
+The university will operate an on-campus vaccination and testing centre later this summer in the Graphic Services Building to accommodate first and second doses for students, staff and faculty.

 The vaccine helps your body develop immunity to the virus that causes COVID-19, preventing you from getting the illness.
 The vaccine also helps prevent further spread.